Skip to content

 If you notice you have any of these signs in your skin you must see your surgeon immediately.
 You will need to have your necrotic skin removed.
 The area will scar and no hair will grow there unless you choose to have fat grafting and a second hair transplant procedure.

-Itching and Redness
+Itching and How to Reduce Skin Redness

-As we have mentioned before, itching is common after your transplant, (click here to read blog).
+As we have mentioned before, itching is common after your transplant, (click here to read our dedicated blog).
 Itching can affect your donor or recipient area following your hair transplant.
 It can be treated easily and you must see your surgeon if you continue to itch after 2 weeks.
 Itching can delay healing and in some serious cases it can affect your hair transplant results.
 It is a common cause of redness after 4 weeks.

 Still worried about redness after your hair transplant?

 Suffering from cellulitis (skin infection)?
-Read here to find out more about what the NHS recommends for treatment.
+Read hereto find out more about what the NHS recommends for treatment.

 Suffering from folliculitis (hair infection)?
-Read here to find out more about what the NHS recommends for treatment.
+Read hereto find out more about what the NHS recommends for treatment.

 You can read more about the side effects of a hair transplant in our blog.